Ani1411/Ani1411/README.md

 ### Hi there 👋

-## I am Aniruddh, full stack developer
+## I am Aniruddh, Full stack developer.

 - 🔭 I’m currently working on a restaurant web app based on React.
-- 👯 I’m looking to collaborate on any project based react or django.
+- 👯 I’m looking to collaborate on any project based React or Django.